-The Individual Coverage HRA (ICHRA) allows employers to reimburse their employees tax-free for medical expenses as well as individual healthcare premiums.
-Employers will be given significantly more design control and flexibility over their budget and plan selection than ICHRA's predecessor, QSEHRA.
-If an employee is on a spouse's plan, however, the difference between reimbursement through QSEHRA and ICHRA is worth noting.
+With the Individual Coverage HRA (ICHRA), employers have the ability to reimburse their employees for medical expenses and individual healthcare premiums tax-free while also having more control over their budget and plan selection.
+It’s important to note, however, that if an employee is on a spouse's plan, there are differences between reimbursement through ICHRA and its predecessor QSEHRA that should be considered.

 Can ICHRA reimburse employees for spousal plan premiums?

 Type of plans that can be integrated with the Individual Coverage HRA